nagarajan/motleytechpy3/content/pages/landing-page-about-hidden.md

 slug: landing-page-about-hidden
 ---

+Hello visitor!

-Hi visitor... welcome to <b>Nagarajan</b>'s website.
-I am a programmer with an affinity towards Web apps, Python, Javascript and Applied Mathematics.
-I also greatly enjoy the works of Douglas Adams and Monty Python (title of this page is a portmanteaux from their works).
+Welcome to <b>Nagarajan</b>'s website.
+I am a programmer with an affinity towards web apps, Python, Javascript and applied mathematics.
+I also greatly enjoy the works of Douglas Adams and Monty Python (you probably got that from the title - a portmanteaux from their works).

-Here you will find some random thoughts, ramblings and explorations that I found interesting and had the time/inclination to pen them down.
+On this blog, you will find some random thoughts, ramblings and explorations that I found interesting and had the time/inclination to pen them down.
 Its a mish-mash of Maths, Physics, Puzzles, History and Programming.

 I hope you too find them interesting and possibly useful.
-On the right sidebar, you can also find links to some interesting content on the web.
+On the right sidebar (or below, if you are on mobile), you can find links to some interesting content on the web.

-Would love to hear any feedback - there is a comment section at the bottom of each page.

 Enjoy!